This afternoon on the bank of the lake,

 or let their sodden dresses pull them down.

 They, too, must once have lain like her, alone,

 and known as she knows such intimate sound.

 But why should I trace through my memory

 Too much of it is unnecessary

-to learn how she lies so easy and undisturbed.
+to learn how she lies calm and self-possessed.

 I know nothing of her, I mean nothing to her.